upendrak/dc_2018_noble/The_shell.rst

 On a Mac or Linux machine, you can access a shell through a program called Terminal, which is already available on your computer.
 If you’re using Windows, you’ll need to download a separate program to access the shell.

 We will spend most of our time learning about the basics of the shell by manipulating some experimental data.
 Some of the data we’re going to be working with is quite large, and we’re also going to be using several bioinformatics packages in later lessons to work with this data.
-To avoid having to spend time downloading the data and downloading and installing all of the software, we’re going to be working with data on a remote server.

 You can log-in to the remote server using the instructions `here <https://dc-genomics-2018-noble.readthedocs.io/en/latest/Logging_onto_Cloud.html>`_.